 SIDE NOTE:DO NOT BOOK TOURS AT THE AIRPORT!
 Those trying to get you to book a tour right away are only after your money.
 If anyone there says they work for us and wants to help you with transport, kindly decline.
 We DO NOT have anyone at the airport that works for us.
 You will just end up paying way more than you should.
 We can help you plan everything you want to do and for less when you arrive.

 The Bastimentos boat docks are very easy to get to from the Bocas airport.
 If walking, you will see a two story, yellow & teal building ahead in the distance (Selina Hostel).
 The road before you get to that building is Calle 3 or Main St. Turn right onto Main St. (Don’t go all the way down to the two story building, you’ve gone too far) The park will be on your left, hostels on your right.
 Walk a few minutes to the middle of town and look for Bocas Marine Tours on the left next to RAW Fusion Restaurant.
+The Bastimentos boat dock is a Green and Yellow building, next door to Bocas Marine Tours, across from Munchies Burger.
 At the boat docks, tell the boat captains you would like to go to The Firefly on Bastimentos.
 (Our dock is also referred to as “Cholo’s Dock” and you might need to mention that as well as not all the drivers know which dock we use).
 Our dock is the 4th one in from The Point and looks like this…

-The price to Bastimentos is $3 a person and less than 10 minutes.
+The price to Bastimentos is $3 (day time) a person and less than 10 minutes. $5 p/p after dark.
 We are unable to meet guests at the airport as our presence is required on site.
-If our local Basti employee Rene, sees you coming off of Cholo’s dock, let him help you with luggage.
+If our local Basti helper, Rene, sees you coming off of Cholo’s dock, let him help you with luggage.
 He will be glad to escort you.
 This is Rene…

 We will be ready to greet you in our bar with a complimentary welcome cocktail. **Please note: boat drivers/taxis do not carry change.
 Be ready with plenty of singles or small bills.